-The series, alongside a recent Blue Lotus Gallery, documents the equally breathy and suffocating images of the Tokyo commute.
+The series, alongside a recent show at the Blue Lotus Gallery, documents the equally breathy and suffocating images of the Tokyo commute.
 The series concentrates mainly on this juxtaposing idea with breath and proximity at the forefront of most of the images.

 The packed subway cars are filled to the brim with humanity, sweat, dewdrops, an unbearable amount of crowding and it’s expertly conveyed in these images.
 They are so entirely of the Tokyo brand that it seems impossible for them to have been shot anywhere else.